humanplayer2/mkmods/ZUOYA/GMK26/README.md

 ## VIA
 The macropad works with VIA, and that's nice.

-1. Download [ZUOYA_GMK26.json](ZUOYA_GMK26.json) from this repo.
+1. Download the JSON file [ZUOYA_GMK26_20240517.json](ZUOYA_GMK26_20240517.json) from this repo.
+It took over a month, but ZUOYA finally send it to me.
-    - It's a simplified, English-only version of that from [the Korean NAVER blog](https://blog.naver.com/PostView.naver?blogId=thrufunlife&logNo=223557922108&noTrackingCode=true).
-I removed the encoder toggle as you can't physically remove the encoder.
+    - 🟠 TODO: fix [ZUOYA_GMK26.json](ZUOYA_GMK26.json), my simplified, English-only version of the json from [the Korean NAVER blog](https://blog.naver.com/PostView.naver?blogId=thrufunlife&logNo=223557922108&noTrackingCode=true).
+I removed the encoder toggle as you can't physically remove the encoder, but remove the wrong option -- facepalm.
 2. Open [usevia.app](http://usevia.app) in a Chromium-based browser.
 3. Under`Settings`, activate `Show Design tab`.
 4. Load the JSON file: